-Arterial hypertension develops due to a disturbance of the regulatory mechanism that usually keeps blood pressure constant.
-This includes increased peripheral resistance, an increase in cardiac output or a combination of both.
+Arterial hypertension develops due to a disturbance of the regulatory mechanism that usually maintains blood pressure constant.
+The disturbances include increased peripheral resistance, an increase in cardiac output, or a combination of both.

-During the progression of the disease, several compensatory mechanisms take place, consistently keeping the blood pressure at an elevated level.
+During the progression of the disease, several compensatory mechanisms occur, consistently maintaining the blood pressure at an elevated level.
 In order to maintain cardiac output, cardiac hypertrophy occurs which helps to permanently withstand the increased pressure.
 The resistant vessels hypertrophy as well.
-The baroreceptor reflex that usually registers increased blood pressure values is shifted, allowing higher blood pressure values to be considered normal.
+The baroreceptor reflex that usually registers increased levels of blood pressure is shifted, allowing higher blood pressure values to be considered normal.

 The kidneys play a role in this compensatory process as well.
-Even though renal blood flow and glomerular filtration rate are kept constant for the most part, an increase in sodium excretion (pressure natriuresis) accompanies the increase in blood pressure in order to counteract hypertension.
-The influences of the release of renin as well as the changes in renal sodium reabsorption, for instance, on pressure natriuresis, are the topic of this discussion.
+Even though renal blood flow and glomerular filtration rate are constant for the most part, an increase in sodium excretion (pressure natriuresis) accompanies the increase in blood pressure in order to counteract hypertension.
+The effects of renin release as well as the changes in renal sodium reabsorption, for instance, on pressure natriuresis, are the topic of this discussion.

 Clinical Signs of Hypertension